ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 ## Policy configurations
 {: #vc_compl_info-default-policy-config}

-The generated password for vCenter Server primary instances is now 15 characters in length.
+The generated password for {{site.data.keyword.vcf-auto-short}} primary instances is now 15 characters in length.
 Previously, the generated password was the vCenter Server default value of 8 characters in length.

 The following table details vCenter Server policy configurations for a new primary instance.